 Using Pinterest for Your Herbal Blog

 Pinning articles from other Pinterest users is also really important.
 It helps you get more reach and attract more followers.
-It’s really important to check that the Pins you save to your scheduler are active links that go to the right place, so be sure to take a minute to scan through any articles before you share.
+It’s important to check that the Pins you save to your scheduler are active links that go to the right place, so be sure to take a minute to scan through any articles before you share.
 Otherwise you might accidentally share a dead end link or spam.

 Using Facebook for Your Herbal Blog